The Competitive Enablement Platform

-So here are nine of the most valuable sources of competitive intelligence you should know about.
+So here are ten of the most valuable sources of competitive intelligence you should know about.

 Whether your competitive enablement program is in its humble beginnings or fully fleshed out, interviewing and surveying your internal partners will always be a primary source of competitive intelligence.